-. , , , , at 31/3/2021 £000 AAA rated Money Market Funds 11,034 Variable N/A held at FV UK banks A or higher 1,004 Fixed Not material Loans to Housing Associations 574 Mixed Matured/secured Loans to Local Authorities 2,000 Fixed Exempt as part of UK Government CCLA property fund 4,169 Variable N/A held at FV Subsidiary Equity and loans 2,659 Fixed N/A mostly held at FV, Other loans 250 Variable Debtors 453 Fixed Net of existing £22k impairment allowance Treated as non-contractual: Finance lease receivables 500 Fixed Lifetime, £20k charged in year 22,643
+Balance at 31/3/2021 £000 Туре Loss Allowance AAA rated Money Market Funds 11,034 Variable N/A held at FV UK banks A or higher 1,004 Fixed Not material Loans to Housing Associations 574 Mixed Matured/secured, not material Loans to Local Authorities 2,000 Fixed Exempt as part of UK Gov CCLA property fund 4,169 Variable N/A held at FV Subsidiary Equity and loans 2,659 Fixed N/A mostly held at FV, Other loans 250 Variable Debtors 453 Fixed Net of existing £22k impairment allowance Treated as non-contractual: Finance lease receivables 500 Fixed Lifetime, £20k charged in year 22,643 - comparator (to represent the 12 month or lifetime risk of default), depending on changes to the risk profile of the instrument.

 Loss allowances are a new requirement under IFRS 9 and the balances above reflect the carrying values after the loss allowances have been applied.
 Impairment allowances are calculated in line with accounting policy A9.
-For rated counterparties, the historic loss data for the relevant credit rating of instrument has been used as the basis of the loss allowance, either on a short term or long term comparator (to represent the 12 month or lifetime risk of default), depending on changes to the risk profile of the instrument.
+For rated counterparties, the historic loss data for the relevant credit rating of instrument has been used as the basis of the loss allowance, either on a short term or long term